-You will next play against Kingzone DragonX, and you will be facing Kingzone’s new bot lane, Deft and TusiN.
+You will play against Kingzone DragonX next, and you will be facing Kingzone’s new bot lane, Deft and TusiN.
 What are your expectations around the match against Kingzone?

 Ruler: So this was my first game in a while, and it was actually very fun.
-I plan to have fun on my next game too, focusing on laning well in the bot lane and making that a game for myself.
+I plan to have fun in my next game too, focusing on laning well in the bot lane and making that game for myself.

-I’m not only confident against Kingzone bot lane, but be doing everything to win against them.
+I’m not only confident against the Kingzone bot lane, but I’ll be doing everything to win against them.

 2018 KeSPA Cup runs through the Christmas holidays.
-Do you have any word for the royal LCK fans who have watched your game for Christmas Eve, and may even watch KeSPA Cup for the Christmas Day?
+Do you have any words for the loyal LCK fans who have watched your game on Christmas Eve, and may even watch KeSPA Cup on Christmas Day?

 Ruler: There will be a lot of single people who will be watching the KeSPA Cup on Christmas Day and New Year’s Eve.
 Enjoy the matches with us [during the holidays].
 It’s good to be single!